TerrySlack/express-csrf/ReadMe.md

     }),
     app = express();

-    //cookieparser needs to be setup BEFORE csrfProtection is used by the app. app.use(cookieParser(secret));
+    // cookieparser needs to be setup BEFORE csrfProtection is used
+    // by the app.
+    app.use(cookieParser(secret));
     app.use(csrfProtection);
     app.use(function(err, req, res, next) {